data-science-nerds/fastapi-langchain/README.md

 # we use pydantic to validate:
 - all rows going into pinecone have data
-- all data has a valid https link
+- all pinecone data cites a valid https link